 Today, health care organizations have access to more information than ever before—from emergency department records to radiology reports to cases of surgical errors and complications.
 Yet the data alone isn’t enough to transform your operations.
 The data needs to be formatted, stored, and organized in a way that is meaningful and actionable for the organization.
 Only then can the tools of Artificial Intelligence (AI) and machine learning be used to make sense of all the information that exists and truly inform your efforts.

-One of the best ways to do this is by forming a data science team (or joining one that exists), explains Heather Mattie, PhD, a lecturer on biostatistics and co-director of the Health Data Science master’s program at the Harvard T. H. Chan School of Public Health’s Applied Artificial Intelligence for Health Care, which is designed to help people on the clinical and administration side of care get up to speed on AI and its potential at their institution.
+One of the best ways to do this is by forming a data science team (or joining one that exists), explains Heather Mattie, PhD, a lecturer on biostatistics and co-director of the Health Data Science master’s program at the Harvard T. H. Chan School of Public Health’s AI for Health Care: Concepts and Applications, which is designed to help people on the clinical and administration side of care get up to speed on AI and its potential at their institution.

 Understanding the Potential of AI

 In layman’s terms, AI is a form of technology that analyzes data and uses algorithms (or a series of steps) to identify patterns.
 Most people have experienced AI while browsing online.
 Think of when Google shows you ads targeted to your interests, or when Facebook identifies a person by their photo.
 In health care, these and many other advanced capabilities can go a step further to help clinicians and administrators make educated decisions on everything from increasing diagnostic and treatment capabilities to using supplies and manpower more efficiently.

 However, according to Mattie, the logistics of how AI informs medicine can be difficult to grasp for people who haven’t been exposed to or trained in data science.
 Further, data scientists are limited in what they can accomplish without having input from medical experts.